The Specials: Later developments

 Golding teamed up with Dammers for a brief spell of club DJing, and then worked with Coventry band After Tonight.
 After Special Beat, he went on to lead the Seattle-based ska groups Stiff Upper Lip, and more recently, Pama International, as well as many collaborations with other ska bands.
 He has also toured with the Beat.
 He joined the 1990s Specials line-up, but left in 2000.
-He rejoined in 2009, and continues with the group.
+He rejoined in 2009, and remained with the group until its end in 2022.

 Radiation fronted and worked with numerous artists including the Tearjerkers (a band that he had begun in the last months of the Specials), the Bonediggers, the Raiders and Three Men & Black (including Jean-Jacques Burnel of the Stranglers), Jake Burns (Stiff Little Fingers), Pauline Black, Bruce Foxton (the Jam), Dave Wakeling (the Beat, General Public) and Nick Welsh (Skaville UK).
 He also fronts the Skabilly Rebels, a band that mixes rockabilly with ska.
 He joined the 1990s Specials line-up and again in 2009, continuing to 2014.

 Bradbury continued through the Special AKA era, then formed the band JB's Allstars, before moving into production.
 He joined Special Beat for several years, then a reformed Selecter, before retiring from music to work as an IT specialist.
 He rejoined the band for their 2009 reunion, and continued to perform with them until his death in 2015.

 From 1984 until 1987, Hall fronted the Colourfield, with some commercial success.
 After they disbanded, he pursued a solo career, working mostly in the new wave genre.
 He co-wrote a number of early Lightning Seeds releases.
 He also performed some vocals for a Dub Pistols album.
 He and Eurythmics member David A. Stewart formed the duo Vegas in the early 1990s, releasing an eponymous album in 1992.
 Hall joined the Specials for their 2009 reunion, and continued to perform with them until his death in 2022.

 In 2006, Dammers formed large, jazz-style ensemble the Spatial AKA Orchestra.

-Reunions and current events
+Reunions

-The Specials Mk.2 (1993-1998)
+The Specials Mk.2 (1993–1998)

 The first reunion under the Specials name occurred in 1993.
 Producer Roger Lomas was asked by Trojan Records to get some musicians together to back ska legend Desmond Dekker on a new album.
-He approached all members of The Specials and the four that were willing to participate were Roddy Radiation, Neville Staple, Lynval Golding and Horace Panter, they were also joined by Aitch Bembridge, who had been the drummer in The Selecter.
-Bembridge, had played with soul singer Ray King in the 1970s, who mentored and worked with Dammers, Staple, Golding and Hutchinson in their days before the Specials.
+He approached all members of the Specials and the four that were willing to participate were Roddy Radiation, Neville Staple, Lynval Golding and Horace Panter, they were also joined by Aitch Bembridge, who had been the drummer in the Selecter.
+In the 1970s, Bembridge had played with soul singer Ray King, who mentored and worked with Dammers, Staple, Golding and Hutchinson in their days before the Specials.
 A group of studio musicians filled out the band, including keyboardist Mark Adams.
 The album, released by Trojan Records as King of Kings, was credited to Desmond Dekker and the Specials.